Regardless of your faith, gender, sexual orientation, race, education or income level, you are more like me than anyone else in my family.

 Humbled and forever thankful,

-Two life-threatening diseases that lead to a bone marrow transplant and a snappy Buttkick List
+Two rare, life-threatening diseases that led to a bone marrow transplant and a snappy Buttkick List

 through adolescents, menopause, aging parents & other flying debris